PavlidisLab/TR_singlecell/R/preprocessing_scripts/README.md

-Originally Seurat's log normalization was used on all datasets with raw count matrices, but we switched over to CPM for a few reasons: consistency with prior works like Harris 2021, Eric's work on showing that log emphasizes correlations of lowly expressed genes, and that the CPM data had (very slightly) better performance on the curation benchmark.
+Originally Seurat's log normalization was used on all datasets with raw count matrices, but we switched over to CPM for a few reasons: consistency with prior works like Harris 2021, Eric's work on showing that log emphasizes correlations of lowly expressed genes, the CPM data had (very slightly) better performance on the curation benchmark, and the log norm data had a larger magnitude of Topk overlap compared to CPM.